Mick Leonard (English footballer)

-Michael Christopher Leonard (born 9 May 1959) is a retired English football player who played in Hong Kong First Division League.
+Michael Christopher Leonard (born 9 May 1959) is an English retired football player who played in Hong Kong First Division League.
 He played the position of goalkeeper and was regarded as the best goalkeeper in Hong Kong at the time.
 In 1994, he made his debut in Hong Kong First Division League for Instant-Dict.
-In 1998, he moved to another giant team South China.
+In 1998, he moved to South China.

 In 2000, he retired from professional football due to severe injury.